logicalway/contact-form-7-campaign-monitor-extension/readme.txt

 == Description ==

 Integrate Contact Form 7 with Campaign Monitor.
 Automatically add form submissions to predetermined lists in Campaign Monitor, using its latest API.
 This Campaign Monitor Extension supports multiple mailing lists and API Keys.
+Marketing professionals love Contact Form 7 Extension For Campaign Monitor for many reasons.
+It’s easy to set up and very flexible.
+If you don’t have an email marketing solution in place, this plugin is a good place to start harnessing the power of this marketing strategy.

+The best form of engagement is direct email contact with your readers.
+This begins with your visitors making contact through your website contact form and this is where the Wordpress Contact Form 7 For Campaign Monitor plugin will help you.

 > <strong>Campaign Monitor Support</strong><br>
 > Active support is not always provided for the <a href="https://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension" rel="friend">Contact Form 7 Campaign Monitor Extension</a> on the WordPress.org forums.
 One-on-one email support is available to people who email the Campaign Monitor <a href="https://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension" rel="friend">Extension developer</a>.